bane-stealthium/gpubreach/src/README.md

 Pass 24109 as the limit in subsequent experiments.
 ```

-If not, inspect the output of the time to observe **consecutive timing spikes** and see what is your GPU's eviction timing threshold.
+If not, inspect the output of the time to observe **consecutive timing spikes** and see what your GPU's eviction timing threshold is.

 You can then run this command to control the number of allocations, which is what the future steps will use.
 ```bash